In 2016, the U.S. finally put itself on the global oil map.

 Here are the five countries with the biggest hold on oil outside of the U.S. and how the market will be changing for them in years to come...

-As of 2016, Saudi Arabia was the world’s second-largest oil producer with an average production of 10.4 million barrels per day (bpd).
-It fell behind Russia by less than 100,000 barrels, but it gets the top spot on our list because it’s also the unofficial, outspoken leader of the Organization of Petroleum Exporting Countries, also known as OPEC.
+As of 2019, Saudi Arabia was the world’s second-largest oil producer with an average production of 12.1 million barrels per day (bpd).
+Its ahead of Russia by almost a million barrels, but it really gets the top spot on our list because it’s also the unofficial and outspoken leader of the Organization of Petroleum Exporting Countries, also known as OPEC.

-OPEC is made up of 14 countries (here listed in order of average production in 2016): Saudi Arabia, Iraq, Iran, United Arab Emirates (UAE), Kuwait, Venezuela, Nigeria, Angola, Qatar, Algeria, Ecuador, Libya, Equatorial Guinea, and Gabon.
+OPEC is made up of 14 countries (here listed in order of average production in 2019): Saudi Arabia, Iraq, Iran, United Arab Emirates (UAE), Kuwait, Venezuela, Nigeria, Angola, Algeria, Ecuador, Libya, Republic of the Congo, Equatorial Guinea, and Gabon.

 Saudi Arabia has long been the group’s largest member with the most influence on global oil markets, especially the price of oil itself.
 This has made it the world’s most powerful swing producer for decades.

 Until, of course, U.S. shale came into the picture.